“Seamless, sophisticated & whimsical”

 TA: How do you come up with the ideas for your Oddly Satisfying series?

-Most of the time, inspiration comes to me when I’m not in front of the computer.
+A: Most of the time, inspiration comes to me when I’m not in front of the computer.
 The starting point for a piece of work can come from an object, a motion or a situation I see in the real world.

 Sometimes however, if I’m stuck, I just start to experiment – playing with shapes and different motion patterns, and then something usually comes up pretty fast.